dotnet/csharplang/proposals/extensions.md

 An extension type `X` is compatible with given type `U` if:
 - `X` is non-generic and its underlying type is `U`, a base type of `U` or an implemented interface of `U`
-- a possible type substitution on the type parameters of `X` yields underlying type `U`, a base type of `U` or an implemented interface of `U`.
+- we collect all the possible type substitutions on the type parameters of `X` yields underlying type `U`, a base type of `U` or an implemented interface of `U`.
-  Such substitution is unique (because of the requirement that all type parameters from the extension appear in the underlying type).
-  We call the resulting substituted type `X` the "compatible substituted extension type".
+  We call the resulting substituted types of `X` the "compatible substituted extension types".

 ```csharp
 #nullable enable